jaijain96/k8s_experiments/notes/objects-in-kubernetes.md

 ## [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

-In Kubernetes, namespaces provide a mechanism for isolating groups of resources within a single cluster.
-Names of resources need to be unique within a namespace, but not across namespaces.
-Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc.) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc.).
+In Kubernetes, `Namespace`s provide a mechanism for isolating groups of resources within a single cluster.
+Names of resources need to be unique within a `Namespace`, but not across `Namespace`s. `Namespace`-based scoping is applicable only for `Namespace`d objects (e.g. `Deployment`s, `Service`s, etc.) and not for cluster-wide objects (e.g. `StorageClass`, `Nodes`, `PersistentVolumes`, etc.).

-Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
+`Namespace`s are intended for use in environments with many users spread across multiple teams, or projects.

-Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.
+`Namespace`s cannot be nested inside one another and each Kubernetes resource can only be in one `Namespace`.

-Kubernetes starts with 4 initial namespaces:
+Kubernetes starts with 4 initial `Namespace`s:

-1. default:
-Kubernetes includes this namespace so that you can start using your new cluster without first creating a namespace.
+1. default: Kubernetes includes this `Namespace` so that you can start using your new cluster without first creating a `Namespace`.
-2. kube-node-lease:
-This namespace holds Lease objects associated with each node.
-Node leases allow the kubelet to send heartbeats so that the control plane can detect node failure.
+2. kube-node-lease: This `Namespace` holds `Lease` objects associated with each `Node`. `Node` leases allow the `kubelet` to send heartbeats so that the `Control Plane` can detect `Node` failure.
-3. kube-public:
-This namespace is readable by all clients (including those not authenticated).
-This namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
-The public aspect of this namespace is only a convention, not a requirement.
+3. kube-public: This `Namespace` is readable by all clients (including those not authenticated).
+This `Namespace` is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
+The public aspect of this `Namespace` is only a convention, not a requirement.
-4. kube-system:
-The namespace for objects created by the Kubernetes system.
+4. kube-system: The `Namespace` for objects created by the Kubernetes system.

-When we create a k8s Service, it creates a corresponding DNS entry.
-This entry is of the form `<service-name>.<namespace-name>.svc.cluster.local`, which means that if a container only uses `<service_name>` it would resolve to the service which is local to a namespace.
-To reach across namespaces, we need to specify the fully qualified domain name (FQDN).
+When we create a k8s `Service`, it creates a corresponding DNS entry.
+This entry is of the form `<service-name>.<namespace-name>.svc.cluster.local`, which means that if a `Container` only uses `<service_name>` it would resolve to the `Service` which is local to a `Namespace`.
+To reach across `Namespace`s, we need to specify the fully qualified domain name (FQDN).

-Not all objects are in a namespace, i.e, there are objects which aren't in any namespace.
-For instance, low-level resources such as `nodes` and `persistentVolumes` are not in any namespace.
-Namespace objects are themselves not in any namespace.
+Not all objects are in a `Namespace`, i.e, there are objects which aren't in any `Namespace`.
+For instance, low-level resources such as `Nodes` and `persistentVolumes` are not in any `Namespace`. `Namespace` objects are themselves not in any `Namespace`.

-To check which API resources are in a namespace (and which aren't), use:
+To check which API resources are in a `Namespace` (and which aren't), use:

 `kubectl api-resources --namespaced=true`
 `kubectl api-resources --namespaced=false`